slackhq/-DEPRECATED-SlackTextViewController/README.md

 A shake gesture to clear text is enabled by default with the `undoShakingEnabled` property.

-You can optionally override `-willRequestUndo`, to implement your UI to ask the users if he would like to clean the text view's text.
+You can optionally override `willRequestUndo()`, to implement your UI to ask the users if he would like to clean the text view's text.
 If there is not text entered, the method will not be called.

-If you don't override `-willRequestUndo` and `undoShakingEnabled` is set to `true`, a system UIAlertView will prompt.
+If you don't override `willRequestUndo()` and `undoShakingEnabled` is set to `true`, a system UIAlertView will prompt.

 ###Inverted Mode